ahmetb/dotfiles/README.md

 - Run `which brew` to confirm the one in home directory is picked up.
 - Run `brew analytics off`

+## Install symlinks

+Run `./install_symlinks.sh` to install the dotfiles.
+Restart the shell for it to take effect.

 ## OS Settings